FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

-Under time-wise missing, our model attains the lowest MAE in 5 out of 6 settings; the only exception is Yeast at a 50\% missing rate, where it trails MTSCI by just 0.04.
-Compared with the point-wise setting, SAITS and diffusion-based models such as CSDI and MTSCI suffer substantial performance drops under time-wise missing, especially on Weather and Yeast.
-This suggests that the absence of explicit frequency modeling makes it harder to recover structured temporal gaps, and highlights the benefit of our frequency-aware design.
-Within the time-wise setting, methods with stronger temporal modeling, such as TimesNet and BRITS, tend to outperform models without explicit temporal mechanisms, underscoring the importance of temporal-dependency modeling for long gaps; our model, combining frequency-domain bias with a strong temporal backbone, remains among the top performers across all datasets.
+Under time-wise missing, FADTI also achieves the lowest MAE in most settings.
+The main exception is Yeast at the 50\% missing rate, where it remains close to the best-performing MTSCI.
+Compared with point-wise missing, several baselines, including SAITS, CSDI, and MTSCI, degrade more under time-wise gaps, especially on Weather and Yeast.
+This indicates that frequency-aware bias helps recover temporal gaps that local context alone cannot resolve.
+Methods with explicit temporal modeling, such as TimesNet and BRITS, are more competitive under long gaps, highlighting the importance of temporal dependency modeling.
+FADTI further improves this setting by coupling temporal modeling with frequency-domain bias.